Key takeaways:

 However, this type of inventory limit also has its limitations.
 For example, it may be difficult to add new products or more products to a particular storage type.
 Also, if your available inventory and inventory in transit go over your restock limit, you won't be able to create a shipment on your Amazon seller account.

-What happens if you ship above your Amazon FBA inventory limit?
+What happens if you ship above your Amazon FBA storage limit?

 How to increase your Amazon FBA inventory limit